 She once was the true love of mine

-The Morrigan — shape-shifting Celtic Raven Goddess of War, Death and Fate.
-She is the patroness of night, magic, revenge and prophecy.
-She presides over rivers and lakes.
-She is sometimes known simply as The Raven Goddess.
+The Morrigan — Shape-shifting Celtic Raven Goddess of War, Death, Fate, Night, Magic, Prophecy and Revenge.
+With water as her element, she presides over rivers and lakes.
+She is sometimes referred to as The Raven Goddess.

 Cheers to dVerse and our host Bjorn.
 We’re delving into cubism as a poetry form, where many small poems are written on the same object with a shift of perspective, that provides context as a whole.